ridwanpaper/prompt-enhancer/README.md

    - Choose up to 3 frameworks for prompt enhancement
    - Each framework is optimized for different types of tasks
 4. Optional: Configure default models for each provider
     - OpenAI: Choose between GPT-4o, GPT-4o Mini, or GPT-3.5 Turbo
     - Gemini: Select from Gemini 2.0 Flash, 1.5 Flash, or 2.0 Pro
     - Claude: Pick from Claude 3.7 Sonnet, 3.5 Haiku, or 3.5 Sonnet
+    - DeepSeek: Select from DeepSeek Chat or DeepSeek Reasoner

 ## Usage